-In this module we look three other types of thinking errors – overgeneralising, fortune telling and filtering and magnifying – and you’ll start to notice how some of these ways of thinking will tend to overlap.
+In this module, we look at three other types of thinking errors – overgeneralising, fortune-telling and filtering and magnifying – and you’ll start to notice how some of these ways of thinking will tend to overlap.

 It’s useful to look at every aspect because some will be more personal to you than others.

 Thinking Error 3: Overgeneralization